doyoubi/undermoon/README.md

 ##### Metadata Storage
 Metadata storage stores all the metadata of the whole `undermoon` cluster, including existing Redis instances, proxies, and exposed Redis clusters.
-Now it's a single point in-memory storage server which will be replaced by [another implementation backed by Etcd]((https://github.com/doyoubi/overmoon)) in the future.
+Now it's an in-memory storage server and there's [another implementation backed by Etcd]((https://github.com/doyoubi/overmoon)) in the future.

 ##### Coordinator
 Coordinator will synchronize the metadata between broker and server proxy.